htranin/regalade/README.md

-# Revised GAlaxy List for Advanced Detector Era
+# Revised Galaxy List for the Advanced Detector Era

 We present the REGALADE catalog, a compilation of galaxies with their distances, magnitudes, angular extent and stellar masses, designed to support transient and multi-messenger science.
 By merging data from key surveys, REGALADE aims to provide a more complete census of galaxies, enabling accurate distance estimates and event matching.